malach-it/developers.boruta/docs/provider-configuration/configure-clients.md

 # Clients configuration

-Clients represent the applications that need to get authorized access to a service (Resource Server).
-Boruta helps them to obtain tokens following OAuth 2.0 and OpenID Connect specifications so that they can present them to prove their access rights.
+Clients represent the applications that need to __get authorized access__ to a restricted HTTP service (Resource Server).
+Boruta helps them to __obtain tokens following OAuth 2.0 and OpenID Connect specifications__ so that they can present them to prove their access rights.

 ## Architecture